 “Purser’s Lobby” features a massive crystal chandelier and the boat’s Purser Desk (also for Spa reservations) and Tours Desk (tours/excursions booking and information).

 “Emporium” is the steamboat’s gift shop/boutique, where among other goods is also on sale the Regina Charboneau’s cookery book “Mississippi Current Cookbook”.

-“Mark Twain Gallery” is another spacious lounge that functions as main meeting area on the boat.
+“Mark Twain Gallery” is another spacious lounge that functions as the main meeting area on the boat.
 This is also the venue that hosts the ship’s “Welcome Aboard” and “Farewell” formal receptions by its Captain.
-Here guests can enjoy puzzles, popular board games and cards playing.
+Here guests can enjoy puzzles, popular board games, and cards playing.
 This lounge is furnitured with comfortable leather chairs and couches, numerous tables, grand piano, bookshelves, and even birdcages as part of the decoration.
 It also has on display models of famous US river steamboats.
-There are also a complimentary cappuccino machine and an Internet computer with printer here.
+There are also a complimentary cappuccino machine and an Internet computer with a printer here.

 “Gentleman’s Card Room” is for bridge playing.
 Decor and furniture here feature highback leather chairs, a giant fish on the wall, large-size gaming table.

 “Ladies’ Parlor” is another Victorian-era themed room in lighter colors, decorated with many plants and flowers.
 The Parlor has a “swooning/fainting couch” (back is raised at one end).
 This is another great place for quiet relaxation – reading, Internet-browsing, watching the river scenery.